anythingcodes/gdi-es6-javascript/resources/final-activity.md

 ```
 8. Open your index.html file in Google Chrome.
 Check the console to see if your message appears.
 9. In your command line, run `webpack --watch`.
 The `--watch` flag will automatically transpile your files.
 Try changing the message in `src/index.js`, saving, and then refreshing the open `index.html` page in your browser to see the change.
-10. One problem with `webpack --watch` is that you have to refresh to see changes.
-Let's have our changes automatically reload instead using WebPack dev server.
+10. One problem with `webpack --watch` is that you have to refresh Chrome every time to see your changes.
+Let's have our changes automatically reload instead by using WebPack dev server.
 Install it by running `npm install --save-dev webpack-dev-server`.
 11. Run it with `webpack-dev-server`.
 (Having trouble?
 Try `.\node_modules\.bin\webpack-dev-server` on Windows or `./node_modules/.bin/webpack-dev-server` on a Mac)
 12. Go to the localhost URL it gives you and add a `/webpack-dev-server` at the end (e.g. `http://localhost:8080/webpack-dev-server`).
 Click on the `index` file, which is your index.html file.
 	- **Note**: Adding `/webpack-dev-server` is important!
 If you go to the root localhost URL, that won't automatically refresh.